pbrisbin/rcm2/README.md

 ### Build Process

-Installation is done via a simple ~20 line Makefile.
+Installation is done via a simple Makefile.
 No auto\* bloat.